ioleit/playlist-curator/README.md

 python -m yt_music.post_upload data/playlists/my_new_playlist --playlist-id PLxyz
 ```

-This creates `youtube_playlists.json` in your playlist folder—a "master plan" interleaving narration and songs.
+This enriches `curated_playlist.json` in your playlist folder with YouTube video IDs and descriptions.

 ### ✨ 4.
 Apply to YouTube
 This executes the plan, organizing the YouTube playlist.